Nackloose/Perturbarium/NAVIGATION.md

 # Navigation Guide

-> *"Welcome to the beehive of my mind, where thoughts flow like water and ideas explode like fireworks."* — [Where Am I?](where-am-i.md)
+> *"Welcome to the carnival of my mind, where thoughts flow like water and ideas explode like fireworks."* — [Where Am I?](where-am-i.md)

+> *"For the complete set of rules and principles that govern this chaos, see the [Rulebook](RULEBOOK.md)."*

 ## 📋 Quick Reference